henryefranks/face-tracking/README.md

 # OpenCV Face Tracking and Recognition

-The software runs as a server so any device on the network can view the stream.
-There are two options for the server backend: SimpleHTTPServer (`server.py`) or Flask (`flask.py`).
-The device running the server must be connected to the webcam to be used.
+A tech demo of face tracking and recognition using OpenCV.

+## Setup
+##### To install:
+`pip install -r requirements.txt`

+##### To run:
+`python server.py` to use the SimpleHTTPServer backend `python flask.py` to use the Flask backend
+*Note: there is no difference in functionality between the backends, the choice is down to user preference*

-On the client, run `client_test.py` to view a direct stream from the webcam or `tracking.py` for facial recognition.
+`python client_test.py` to view a direct stream from the webcam `python tracking.py` for facial recognition.

 ### Facial Recognition
 Faces are found using a standard OpenCV classifier.
-By adding photos of a face to the `faces/` folder under a named subfolder, the software can recognise and identify the face on the webcam.
-For example, If a face detected on the webcam found a match against photos in the `faces/John` folder, it would identify the face as John.
+By adding photos of a face to the `faces/` directory under a named subfolder, the software can recognise and identify the face on the stream.
+For example, If a face detected on the stream found a match against photos in the `faces/John` folder, it would identify the face as John.

+To allow the software to recognise your face, simply create a folder with your name in the `faces/` directory and add photos of yourself.